 What Is a Mexico Tourist Visa (FMM)?

 A Mexico tourist permit is referred to in Mexico as a Forma Migratoria Multiple (FMM).
 It is a tourist permit that is usually valid for up to 180 days.
 It is not a work permit; foreign guests who plan to work will need a work visa.
 The tourist card is a permit that allows the visitor to remain legally in the country for a period of time.
 And as of 2020, you can cross back and forth without having to turn it in.

-The cost for a Mexico tourist visa is $30 USD.
+The cost of a Mexico tourist visa is $30 USD.
 In many instances, the visa may be included in travelers’ airfare or cruise packages.
-If you’re planning to drive to Mexico, you can purchase your Mexico tourist card from a Mexican consulate before you leave for your visit or upon entry to Mexico.
-Remember, Mexican car insurance is also required if you are planning to drive your vehicle into Mexico.
+If you’re planning to drive to Mexico, you can purchase your Mexico tourist visa from a Mexican consulate before you leave for your visit or upon entry to Mexico.

-How Long Is the Tourist Permit Good for?
+How Long Is the Tourist Visa Good for?

 Tourists can typically stay in Mexico on a tourist permit for up to six months or 180 days.
 However, the immigration official who stamps the permit may issue a shorter period of time like 30 or 60 days with the understanding that the traveler can request to extend their permit.
 No travelers may stay on a tourist permit for longer than 180 days.
 If you do stay longer than allowed, you may be required to pay a fine.
 Permits for less than 7 days are free.

 You no longer need to present your Mexico tourist card when leaving the country, but be sure you keep it safe.
 Many travelers keep the permit along with their passport.
 If you lose the permit, you can get a replacement from a nearby immigration office but you’ll be required to pay a fee.